HCaseira/lowder_flutter/README.md

 ## Why

-* Gui
-Visually build your app with ease.
+* Gui: visually build your app with ease.

-* Speed
-Quickly create a new screen, update a form or simply fix a typo.
+* Speed: quickly create a new screen, update a form or simply fix a typo.

-* Less coding
-Code your custom widgets and business logic when needed and use the `editor` to do the rest.
+* Less coding: code your custom widgets and business logic when needed and use the `editor` to do the rest.

-* Updates over-the-air
-As the `model` is a file, you can modify it and deploy it somewhere, where the app can download and load it.
+* Updates over-the-air: as the `model` is a file, you can modify it and deploy it somewhere, where the app can download and load it.

 ## Usage